 About

 From an early age Catherine loved making up stories.
 She went on to study literature at university, and in her late twenties began to write for publication.
 Her early novels focused on fantasy and escapism, while in her later books she began to examine her own life experiences and perspectives through fiction.
-It was then that she discovered her true voice.

 As well as literature, Catherine is interested in the visual arts, and in particular the connection between creativity and wellbeing, which she explores in her blog.
-She is an enthusiastic amateur photographer and member of South Manchester Camera Club.
-Other interests include history, music, film, travel and a probably unhealthy obsession with the news.
+She is an enthusiastic photographer and member of South Manchester Camera Club.
+Other interests include history, travel and a probably unhealthy obsession with the news.

 Authors who inspire her include Matt Haig, Michel Faber, Kazuo Ishiguro, Sebastian Faulks, the Bronte sisters, Tolstoy and many more.